USA scenarios: How can USA qualify for the last 16 of the World Cup?

 [ LIVE: Watch World Cup en Espanol en Peacock ]

-From the USMNT drawing against England the day after Thanksgiving to Mexico and Argentina squaring off in the group stages, Spain facing Germany, and Belgium somehow squeezing past Canada, there are plenty of intriguing games in the opening round.
+From the USMNT drawing against England the day after Thanksgiving to Lionel Messi saving Argentina against Mexico in the group stages, Spain facing Germany and upsets galore, there are plenty of intriguing games in the opening round.

 [ MORE: World Cup rosters for all 32 teams ]